shashikhanal/stop_watch/README.md

-stop_watch
+Stop watch
 ==========

-A simple stop watch using CPP
+A very simple stop watch using CPP.